Information About The Sound City Reading Program

 - For any letters that do not represent their usual sound, one or more letters will be written above them to show the correct pronunciation: father, celery, sure.

 - Draw a curved line under the vowel in unaccented syllables, going from the consonant before the vowel to the consonant after the vowel: button, combine.
+This is a reminder that the vowel is not pronounced in the usual way.
+It is hardly pronounced at all.
+This is called the schwa sound.

 - A small picture of a broken ruler is used to show that a phonics pattern is not pronounced as expected.
 It is a rule breaker.
+Examples: ought/bought, eu/neutron, ew/few.

 Studying Sight Words